-8.1 The proposals contained in Appendix A recommend the allocation of £32,189 to be met from underspend in the total CRF programme in 2005/06.
+8.1 The proposals contained in Appendix A recommend the allocation of £249,489 to be met from the CRF allocation for 2006/7.
 Each project has been assessed as directly contributing to the Dundee Partnership Regeneration Outcomes, complementing broader partnership strategies and meeting needs expressed in local community plans.
-Details of all proposed projects are available in the Councillors' Lounge.